Javier Toledo

-Javier Fabián Toledo (born 24 April 1986 in Marcos Juárez, Córdoba) is an Argentine footballer who plays for Sarmiento.
+Javier Fabián Toledo (born 24 April 1986 in Marcos Juárez, Córdoba) is an Argentine footballer who plays for Temperley.

 Career

 Toledo began his career in the youth side for Chacarita and in January 2005 he was promoted to the Primera División Argentina team.
 After two years he left Chacarita Juniors to sign in February 2007 with Club Atlético Sarmiento, here he played one year then signed in January 2008 with the Ecuadorian top club Deportivo Cuenca.
 He played in the Serie A de Ecuador a half year with Deportivo Cuenca and in summer 2008 returned to his youth club Chacarita Juniors.
 In summer 2009 he left Chacarita and signed with the Saudi Professional League team Al-Ahli (Jeddah).
 On 2 February 2010 the Argentinean striker signed with Paranaense until December 2010.